Akash7180/Micro-org-classification/README.md

 We would like to acknowledge the following resources and individuals for their contribution to this project:
 - [List acknowledgments here]

----
-This README provides an overview of the Microorganism Classification project, detailing its components, usage, contributors, and acknowledgments.
-For more detailed instructions on setting up and deploying the project, please refer to the project documentation or contact the project contributors.